Shayanaly/subreddit-analysis-pipeline/README.md

 ---

+## Want this for your subreddit or community?

+This pipeline can be adapted to any public subreddit, brand community, or online forum.
+Whether you want to track sentiment over time, identify what topics your audience cares about most, or build a live dashboard on top of your community data, this can be customized to fit your use case.

+Reach out at **shayanalee321@gmail.com** and describe what you have in mind.

+---

 ## Notes

 - Arctic Shift is a free public API with no authentication required.
 The scripts include a 600ms delay between calls by default to stay within rate limits.